qilingframework/rtfd.io/docs/ida.md

 ![](img/ida6.png)

-- We can watch Register and Stack by clicking `View Register`, `View Stack`.
+- To watch Register and Stack, just by clicking `View Register`, `View Stack`.

 ![](img/ida7.png)

-- We can watch Memory by clicking `View Memory`.
-Input address and size of memory you want to access.
+- To watch Memory, click `View Memory` and input address and size of memory
-It will show if this address can be accessed.

 ![](img/ida8.png)

 ![](img/ida9.png)

-- Click `Step` or use `CTRL+SHIFT+F9` to let Qiling emulator step in and paint the path blue.
+- Click `Step` or use `CTRL+SHIFT+F9` to let Qiling step in and paint the path blue.

 - **You can see 'Register View' and 'Stack View' in real-time**

 ![](img/ida10.png)

-- Now we are in 0x0804852C.
+- In 0x0804852C.
 Let's enter the function sub_8048451 and press `F2` to set up a breakpoint at 0x08048454.

 ![](img/ida11.png)